-To write for the web you must repeat key words and use links to sites that use similar keywords and have related content.
+To write for the web you must repeat the key words used in a Google search (called search engine optimisation or SEO) and use links to sites that use similar keywords in related content.

-To write for the web you must write half as much as for print, bullet point lists and write the most important things first.
+To write for the web you must write half as much as for print, use bullet point lists and write the most important things first.
 This is called the inverted pyramid.
+Get rid of the generic first par of print news and pack the first line with proper nouns and key words.

 To write for the web you must get your message across in the few paragraphs the reader can see without scrolling.
 That is usually only three or four paragraphs.